collapsed-stacks/startups/questions/626/how-to-plan-for-a-total-loss-exit.md

 - tagged: `legal`, `founder`, `exit`
 - score: 11

-<p>At some point, most startups reach the point that it's time to pull out, and cut your losses/earnings off; clearly applies to both investors &amp; founders.
-How do you know when to walk away from a venture and how to you best position yourself to do so?</p>
+At some point, most startups reach the point that it's time to pull out, and cut your losses/earnings off; clearly applies to both investors & founders.
+How do you know when to walk away from a venture and how to you best position yourself to do so?

 ## Answer 635